rokucommunity/brighterscript/docs/namespaces.md

-# Classes
+# BrighterScript Namespaces

 BrighterScript provides a means of grouping functions and classes into Namespaces.
 BrightScript has no support for namespaces.
 Generally Roku developers will simulate namespaces by using underscores.
 However, that causes a large amount of clutter for the intellisense results.

 ## Basic function example
 ```BrighterScript